-To start with, you need to wear the mask as much as possible for the first twenty four hours.
+To start with, you need to wear the mask as much as possible for the first twenty-four hours.
 It can be removed for short periods to enable you to eat and drink as normal and for your medicines and nebulisers.

 To monitor your progress at the start, a peg-like probe will be placed on your finger to measure the oxygen level in the blood.
-A blood test will also be needed to be taken after the first hour to check that your oxygen and carbon dioxide levels are getting better.
+A blood test may also be taken after the first hour to check that your oxygen and carbon dioxide levels are getting better.